 The Cleaning Methods that Precede Application of Anti-Corrosion Coatings

-To prepare parts for the application of anti-corrosion coatings, the parts must be thoroughly cleaned.
+The parts must be thoroughly cleaned to prepare them for the application of anti-corrosion coatings.
 This is typically achieved by cleaning the parts in a series of cleaning baths and rinsing baths.
 The initial cleaning steps focus on removing contaminants from the metal surface.
 The freshly cleaned metal parts are then submerged in a rinsing bath to remove any residues left by the cleaning agents and generate a surface ready to accept the anti-corrosion coating with maximum adhesion and performance.

 What is the Maximum Cleaning Capacity of Your Chemical Bath?